LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

    a Dirichlet distribution.
 8. A boolean vector `I` with the same length determines which infinitesimal rates are zero, and it is sampled from the vectorized function `Bernoulli` using the keyword `replicates`.
-   This implements the Bayesian stochastic search variable selection (BSSVS).
+   This along with the deteminstic function `select` implements the Bayesian stochastic search variable selection (BSSVS).
 9. The base frequencies `π_trait` are sampled from a Dirichlet distribution.
-10. The deteminstic function `generalTimeReversible` takes relative rates filtered by another deteminstic function `select`, which selects a value if the indicator is true or returns 0 otherwise, along with base frequencies to produce the general time reversible rate matrix `Q_trait`.
+10. The deteminstic function `generalTimeReversible` takes relative rates filtered by `select`, which selects a value if the indicator is true or returns 0 otherwise, along with base frequencies to produce the general time reversible rate matrix `Q_trait`.
 11. The migration rate, `μ_trait`, is sampled from a LogNormal distribution.